 - a bump or swelling on the inside corner of the eye

-Eye discharge in newborns is common and often the result of a blocked tear duct.
+Eye discharge in newborns is common and often results from a blocked tear duct.
 The blockage will usually clear up by itself within 4 to 6 months.

-However, newborns with eye redness, eye discharge, or excessive watering from the eyes should see a doctor to diagnose the cause and to rule out an eye infection.
+However, newborns with eye redness, eye discharge, or excessive watering of the eyes should speak with a doctor to diagnose the cause and rule out an eye infection.

-Redness, swelling, or soreness in the eye area can indicate an eye infection.
-Speak to a doctor immediately if an infant has these signs.
+Discoloration, swelling, or soreness in the eye can indicate an eye infection.
+Speak with a doctor immediately if an infant has these signs.